 For over 500 years, the Lutheran branch of the Christian faith has established churches and influenced the world with strong doctrinal convictions.
-Predestination is an important theological doctrine in many denominations and churches, so what does Lutheranism teach about it?
+Predestination is an essential theological doctrine in many denominations and churches, so what does Lutheranism teach about it?

 The Lutheran tradition believes in predestination but not in the same way Presbyterian, Reformed, or Calvinist theologies do.
-Martin Luther, Lutheran confessions, and modern Lutheran theologies sometimes articulate the doctrine of predestination in ways that make it difficult to align them.
+Martin Luther, Lutheran confessions, and modern Lutheran teachings sometimes articulate the doctrine of predestination in ways that make it difficult to align them.

 What did Martin Luther (1483-1546) teach about predestination?
 How was it different than what John Calvin (1509-1564) taught about it?
 Why have Lutherans sometimes disagreed about the doctrine?
 Keep reading to learn more.